Not Everyone Wins with LLMs: Behavioral Patterns and Pedagogical Implications for AI Literacy in Programmatic Data Science: Discussion and Future Work

 \subsection{Design and Pedagogy Implications}

-\paragraphBold{Make AI mental models explicit.} Unlike simple chat interfaces, AI integrated in a notebook exposes multiple affordances (code cells, outputs, error panes, menu buttons, etc.).
+\paragraphBold{Make AI mental models explicit.} Unlike simple chat interfaces {widely studied by existing works \cite{Chen2024-du, Sawalha2024-bz, Tassoti2024-tl, Nguyen2024-sd}}, AI integrated in a notebook exposes multiple affordances (code cells, outputs, error panes, menu buttons, etc.).
 We observed in the study that students transferred assumptions from more capable general-purpose AIs to their Colab working environment, miscalibrating what the embedded model could access or do.
 This produced confusion about AI \emph{task space} (what to ask) and \emph{context space} (what the model can “see”).
-As shown in \cref{table:expert-novice-keyerror}, a novice during think-aloud prompted the model ``Don't use nonexistent columns, use what you have in the datasheet'' after three repeated \texttt{KeyError} and commented ``Perplexity can do that,'' assuming that Colab Gemini would have access to the imported dataframe like other systems.
-It took them more than five repeated failures to realize that they should adjust their mental model for the system at hand, highlighting the need for explicit conceptual models and metacognitive updating abilities.
-On the design side, systems with GenAI assistants should make their task and context scope more legible (e.g., what files and variables are visible to GenAI, what operations are supported, etc).
-Teaching “what to ask this specific AI” and “what this specific AI knows” is likely getting obsolete as models and systems rapidly evolve.
-More importantly, instructions are needed for \textit{\textbf{metacognitive abilities to quickly adjust mental models to different AI system capabilities}}.
+In post-surveys, some students commented that they switched to other AI tools like ChatGPT because Gemini keeps producing bugs or have to prompt to exclude the exact column key every time.
+As shown in \cref{table:expert-novice-keyerror}, a novice prompted the model ``Don't use nonexistent columns, use what you have in the datasheet'' after three repeated \texttt{KeyError} and commented ``Perplexity can do that,'' assuming that Colab Gemini would have access to the imported dataframe like other systems.
+It took them more than five repeated failures to realize that they should adjust their mental model for the system at hand, highlighting the need for explicit conceptual models and metacognitive abilities.

+{Similar issues exist in the long history of research on mental models of software systems \cite{Council1987-qs}.} On the design side, systems with GenAI assistants should make their task and context scope more legible (e.g., what files and variables are visible to GenAI, what operations are supported, etc).
+Teaching “what to ask this specific AI” and “what this specific AI knows” is likely getting obsolete as models and systems rapidly evolve \cite{Ma2025-wf}.
+More importantly, instructions are needed for \textit{metacognitive abilities to adjust mental models to different AI system capabilities}, and methods such as self-reflection may help expand AI literacy to metacognitive skills \cite{Kumar2024-ck}.